 How can I send my financial documents?

-Before emailing, please verify that the total of your attachments is no larger than 5MB.
-Do not send files in compressed formats, such as .rar or .zip.
+You can upload your documents to iComet.
+Please verify that the total of your attachments is no larger than 5MB.
+Do not send the files in compressed formats, such as .rar or .zip.
 Instead, use a PDF, JPEG or DOC format.

 Where is my I-20?